• Skip to main content

 Flavor booster ideas

 I made the lentil tomato sauce super simple to make this lasagna recipe as easy as possible.
-I found that the basic lentil sauce worked out perfectly when paired with the bechamel, which complement each other.
-But, feel-free to play around with the sauce by adding more ingredients if you want.
-Here are a few ingredients you might want to try including in the lentil sauce:
+I found that the basic lentil sauce worked out perfectly when paired with the bechamel, which complemented each other.
+But, feel free to play around with the sauce by adding more ingredients if you want.

 • Red wine (about ½ cup): definitely amazing to bring deeper flavor into tomato sauces.
 Simply add after the onions are done and just let the alcohol cook off before adding the tomatoes.